Updated September 2020

 Avenue of the Giants Lodging

-Whether you choose to stay nearby or come for the day, there are plenty of hotels near Avenue of the Giants.
+Whether you choose to stay nearby or come for the day, there are plenty of hotels and vacation rentals near Avenue of the Giants.
 It makes for a great day trip from destinations like Eureka, Mendocino County, and even Trinidad depending on how much time you want to spend.
 For hotels in the area, I’d recommend staying near or around Garberville.
 Search for hotel options here: